foxcastillo/Data-Structures-Algorithms/README.md

 It was later dubbed the Fenwick tree after Peter Fenwick, who first identified it in a paper published in 1994.

 ### Segment Tree
+A Segment Tree is a very versatile data structure that can be used to address a wide range of problems.
+It is also possible to do more complicated operations and respond to more complex queries (see Advanced versions of Segment Trees).
+The Segment Tree, in particular, is conveniently extended to larger dimensions.

 ### Heap